flagpole buying tips

 - Wall thickness is the thickness of the shaft

-The flagpole’s height, butt diameter and wall thickness determine the maximum size flag it can handle.
+The flagpole’s height, butt diameter, and wall thickness determine the maximum size flag it can handle.
 Each flagpole has a corresponding recommended flag size.
-In order to determine the right flag sizes when displaying multiple flags on the same flagpole, please contact Carrot-Top's customer service center at 800-628-3524.
-Note: Flagpole sizes indicated below are based on a nylon flag being flown in light to moderate winds.
+In order to determine the right flag sizes when displaying multiple flags on the same flagpole, please contact Carrot-Top's Customer Care Professionals at 800-628-3524.

-Natural, brushed aluminum finish attained by sanding the exterior with specially formulated abrasives
+Satin Aluminum: Natural, brushed aluminum finish attained by sanding the exterior with specially formulated abrasives provides the following benefits:

 - A bare metal finish; brightness will soften over time